Fritzip/ListenYourPicture/README.md

 ListenYourPicture
 =================

-Import a picture and convert it into sounds
+Import a picture and convert it into sound